doublec/aliceml-abandoned/README.md

 ====================

 Support for building on Mac OS X is in the early stages and slightly more manual than building on Linux due to errors I haven't worked out.
-Help for Mac OS X users would be useful.
+Help from Mac OS X users would be useful.

 The following packages were used from [Homebrew](http://brew.sh):